Camp Zama residents join 190-year-old tradition to build giant kite for city festival

-Camp Zama volunteers and the staff of the Sagami Giant Kite Preservation Association, Shindo District, pause for a group photo March 3 on the banks of the Sagami River after working together to build the frame of a giant kite that will be used in an early May festival.
+SAGAMIHARA CITY, Japan – Camp Zama community members recently paired with the Sagami Giant Kite Preservation Association, Shindo District, to build the framework for a giant kite that will be used in an upcoming giant kite festival.

+Sagamihara City’s kite festival originated in the 1830s, and the event, held in conjunction with Zama City’s kite festival, draws thousands of visitors each spring along the Sagami River near Camp Zama.

+The kites are made of bamboo and handmade Japanese paper, with the largest standing about 48 feet tall and weighing more than 2,000 pounds.
+It takes 80 to 100 people and a 600-hundred-foot rope to fly each kite.

 |Date Taken: